abishekvenkit/Capital_One_Challenge/README.md

   -Bootstrap

  Some other notes: The mpld3 library was used to create graphs for data visualization.
 The library exported interactive figures to html, which was then embedded into the web page.
+You can zoom into the graphs and scale them using the interactive buttons on the bottom left.
 The styling of the web page used CSS styling and a basic bootstrap template

  Important Files: <br>
  -graphs.py - holds the functions to create the plots <br>